kubeedge/kubeedge/docs/proposals/keadm-scope.md

-  dns      Check whether the node domain name resolution function is normal docker   Check whether the node Docker function is normal network  Check whether the node can communicate with the endpoint on the cloud gpu      Check whether there is gpu device on the node and whether the GPU driver is installed and running normally npu      Check the node for the presence of nPU devices pid      Check if the current number of processes in the environment is too many.
-If the number of available processes is less than 5%, the number of processes is considered insufficient glic     Check glic version port     Check port whether the required port is occupied
+  dns      Check whether the node domain name resolution function is normal docker   Check whether the node Docker function is normal network  Check whether the node can communicate with the endpoint on the cloud pid      Check if the current number of processes in the environment is too many.
+If the number of available processes is less than 5%, the number of processes is considered insufficient

 Flags:
   -h, --help   help for keadm check